 The book’s Christian imagery is downplayed in favour of something wilder in spirit and, at times, a little trippy.
 John Leader’s Edmund engages in a delirious Turkish delight dance sequence and Narnia in summertime turns out to have a surprisingly psychedelic quality.

-Benji Bower’s music is also a bit muddy and the production could benefit from being tighter and shorter, but it remains a joyous and uplifting experience and contains moments when Cookson makes you briefly believe people are capable of flight even when their feet are firmly on the ground.
+Benji Bower’s music is also a bit muddy and the production could benefit from being tighter and shorter, but it remains a joyous and uplifting experience and contains a number of moments when Cookson makes you believe that people are capable of flight even when their feet are firmly on the ground.